Mathguy23/CollectorsCards/README.md

 This Mod adds Playing Cards with special abilities.

-Big thanks to **TheGreenDigi** for helping out with the art on many of the cards.
+Big thanks to **TheGreenDigi** for helping out with the art on many of the sprites.

 Cards added by Suggestion:
  - Sunflower, .lqxy